mvollmer/cockpit-design-elements/elements.md

 When a dialog initially opens, the submit button is enabled and no input field validation is done while the user is filling out the dialog.

+A dialog should keep the user out of "dead end" situations.
+If a certain choice will unconditionally lead to a dialog that can't be submitted, that choice should be disabled or hidden.
+If the user would go "d'oh, you could have told me earlier that this wont work", then something is in this category.

+A choice should be disabled when the user expects it to be there and would be confused when it is missing.
+The user might expect it to be there because they have used it in the past, because they have heard about it, or because it is part of the general feature set of the technology and they expect to learn about it from the Cockpit UI.

+This is often true for things that would be flags like "--verbose" or "--force" on the command line, for example, or choices like "raid5" vs "raid6".
+There usually is a static and explicit list of the choices in the code.
+We should generally use radio buttons (or checkboxes) for these.

+A choice should be hidden when the user would be surprised to see it offered and say "well, that wasn't helpful to include it in the list".
+This is often true for objects that are not relevant in the given context for obvious reasons.
+For example, when adding a disk to a virtual machine that should be backed by a existing file, we don't need to show all the family pictures as choices, or files that are already used as disks for the same machine.
+There usually isn't a explicit list in the code for these; instead the choices are dynamically retrieved from some API.
+We should generally use dropdown selectors for these.

+When all choices for a given dialog value become disabled or hidden (or when the value doesn't have any choices to begin with), we need to move one level up and disable (or hide) the choice that makes this value part of the dialog.
+For example, if a storage pool has no relevant volumes, the pool itself should be hidden.

+If no choices remain such that the whole dialog is a dead-end, we show an error dialog instead with just a "Close" button.
+The error dialog should explain what could be done to get out of this dead-end.
+It's of course better to avoid a full dead-end by offering the user a path out.

+For example, instead of disabling the choice of adding a interface for a virtual network when there are no virtual networks, it is better to let the user re-create the "default" virtual network as part of adding an interface.

+Text inputs should not "smart" about which values are valid and should not silently ignore invalid letters, for example.
+Let the user type whatever they want and then point out what is wrong during input validation.

 Once the submit button is clicked for the first time, input fields are validated and if there are errors, the submit button is disabled and